rtts/debian/README.md

     $ cd debian

 The playbook is divided into a number of hosts, with each host having a number of roles.
-The roles are meant to be reusable, so you can easily choose to, for example, configure a host with the `common` and `X` roles, but not with the `workstation` role.
+The roles are meant to be composable, so you can easily choose to, for example, configure a host with the `common` and `X` roles, but not with the `workstation` role.
 I personally use that combination for computers that are being used as kiosks in various